OmegaPointZero/Caveman/README.md

   `-b, --byte BYTE       Byte to be searching for.`

-  (UNDER CONSTRUCTION) To tell Caveman to inject shellcode, the following options need to be used:
+  To tell Caveman to inject shellcode, the following options need to be used.
+BE CAREFUL!
+This will overwrite WHATEVER OFFSET YOU TELL IT TO.

 `  -t, --target-offset TARGET